davidepi/spectre-light/README.md

 - `Visual Studio 15 2017 Win64` for Visual Studio 2017

-At this point you need to open the generated solution and compile all targets with visual studio
+At this point you need to open the generated solution and compile all targets with visual studio.
+Be sure to use a Release configuration for 64 bit

 ### Running

-After building spectre-light you can run it with the following command
+After building *spectre-light* you can run it with the following command
 ```
 spectre input.txt
 ```